 We’ll get to assess this question yet again thanks to The X-Files.
+On Tuesday, Fox announced that it has ordered six episodes of the alien investigation show from the 90s after a 13-year absence.
+If the truth has been out there all along, it seems like Fox is determined to find it.
 The X-Files new episodes will feature original stars David Duchovny and Gillian Anderson (currently killing it in the UK and on Netflix in The Fall) and will be written and directed by series creator Chris Carter.
 Production will take place this summer and the premiere date will be announced sometime in the near future.

 The X-Files is definitely a good candidate for resurrection.
 At its prime in 1997, it averaged almost 20 million viewers, which is more than almost anything on television now.
 However, its final season in 2001 only averaged about 9 million viewers.
 The franchise shows other signs of weakness.
 While an initial X-Files movie in 1998 made $83m, a 2008 sequel grossed a paltry $20m.